-Resource Material Cut-off Tonnes Au Au
+Resource Category Material Type Cut-off Au (g/t) Tonnes (t) Au (g/t) Au (oz)

-Category Туре Au (g/t) (t) (g/t) (oz)
+category Type Au (g/ l) (4) (8/1) (02)

 Inferred Oxide 0.15 67,000,000 0.37 790,000

 - The effective date for this mineral resource estimate is September 28, 2022.
 All material tonnes and metal values are undiluted. - The mineral resource estimate was prepared under the supervision of Scott Zelligan, P.Geo, an independent consulting geologist. - A gold price of \$1,700/oz was used in the calculation of the Mineral Resources. - The limits of the Resource constraining pit shell assumed a mining cut-off based on a total operating cost (mining, milling, and G&A) of \$8.80/tonne stacked, a metallurgical recovery of 70%, and a constant open pit slope angle of 45 degrees.
 Inferred resources are too speculative geologically to have economic considerations applied to them. - The gold cut-off grade applied to oxide mineralized material is 0.15 g/t Au. - Mineral Resources which are not Mineral Reserves do not have demonstrated economic viability. - These Mineral Resources are not Mineral Reserves as they do not have demonstrated economic viability. - The Mineral Resource estimate follows CIM Definition Standards. - Results are presented in-situ.
 Ounce (troy) = metric tonnes x grade / 31.103.
 Calculations used metric units (metres, tonnes, g/t).
 Rounding followed the recommendations as per NI-43-101. - The number of tonnes has been rounded to the nearest million. - The QPs of this Report are not aware of any known environmental, permitting, legal, title-related, taxation, socio-political, marketing, or other relevant issues that could materially affect the Mineral Resource estimate other than those disclosed in this NI 43-101 compliant Technical Report.